kittynode/kittynode/docs/src/content/docs/concepts/what-is-kittynode.md

 Kittynode supports a package ecosystem.
 Ethereum nodes are simply packages which are executed and managed by Kittynode.
 Developers can create their own packages easily with Kittynode's package API.
 Kittynode supports Docker images but also supports direct binary executables.
 Kittynode may also support other languages and executable scripts in the future.

-The design goals of the package ecosystem are to ensure installs:
+The design goals of the package ecosystem are to ensure installs are:

 - **Secure**: Packages are securely isolated from each other.
-- **Consistent**: Packages run the same on all systems.
+- **Consistent**: Packages behave the same on all systems.
 - **Atomic**: Package installs and uninstalls are atomic, without polluting the system.

 ### Port manager